 For yoga teachers, yoga teacher trainees or yoga practitioners with at least a one year consistent practice

-In this three-part immersion we will explore in detail the anatomy and physiology of our body applied to practising and teaching yoga.
+In this immersion we will explore in detail the anatomy and physiology of our body applied to practising and teaching yoga.
 All the areas covered are related directly back to the asana practice.
 The sessions are interactive and experiential with lots of group work and there is strong focus on using anatomy to make asana practices as inclusive as possible.
-A detailed handout for each day is included.
+A detailed manual is included.

 The immersion is ideal for those with an established practice, who want to learn more about the human body, go deeper in their yoga practice and develop alignment cues that are accurate and inclusive.
 We will explore anatomy to a depth that is appropriate for teaching yoga.

 A Detailed Exploration of the Upper Limbs:

 The importance of shoulder joint and girdle mobility and stability in our yoga practice